Small Space Gardening: How To Grow Peas In Pots & Make A Trellis For Them

 If you like the taste of freshly harvested peas, but don’t have a big garden, then why not try growing peas in pots?
 It’s easy-peasy!

-In this article you will discover step by step how to grow your own peas from seed including how to sow peas, how to plant out them in the garden and exactly how to support them.
+In this article, you will discover step by step how to grow your own peas from seed in pots, including how to sow peas, how to care for them, and exactly how to support them.

 Best types Of Peas To Grow In Pots

-Before you begin growing peas in pots, you must first choose which to grow.
+Before you begin, you must first choose which to grow.
 And there is a lot to choose.

 Like with potatoes, peas also come in first earlies, second earlies and maincrop varieties.
 First earlies will be ready in around 12 weeks, and the second earlies in 14 weeks.
 Maincrop peas will take longer.